The Department of Primary Industries and Regional Development’s interim Executive team will lead the department across three operational pillars:

 Mark has more than 34 years’ experience at the former Department of Agriculture and Food, involved in the state and national grains industry.
 He is internationally recognised for his work in crop protection, farming systems, crop genetics and plant biosecurity.
 Throughout his career, he has passionately led state and nationally significant research and innovation activities in partnership with industry and agribusiness.

-Melissa was appointed A/Managing Director, Business Performance in November 2017 having previously worked as Executive Director of both the Policy and Investment Management divisions at the former Department of Regional Development.
+Melissa was appointed A/Managing Director, Capability and Performance in November 2017 having previously worked as Executive Director of both the Policy and Investment Management divisions at the former Department of Regional Development.
 Prior to this, Melissa was Director of Integrated Transport Planning (Freight) at the Department of Transport.
 She has a strong strategic planning and development background, mainly within the infrastructure area as well as multi-modal freight transport and logistics strategy and policy formulation.
 Melissa also worked with Austrade where she gained international trade and inward investment experience and she has extensive private sector experience, including managing supply chain restructuring for major commodities, mostly in regional WA.